Azhdarchid/GetCleanDataProject/README.md

 This project is intended to demonstrate competence in basic data cleaning methods.

-The source data for this project can be found at ___.
+The source data for this project can be found here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ###Preparations for Running Script